Skip to main content

 tip

-For Post models, the all method will retrieve only published posts by default.
+For post models, the all method will retrieve only published posts by default.
 You can easily include all post statuses by calling anyStatus() on the model.

 Post::where( ... )->anyStatus()->all();